Home/Learning center/Cost of a Cleanroom per Square Foot – How much does a Modular Cleanroom Cost

-The cost of a modular clean room can range from less than $100 to more than $1,000 per square foot and although you can find both lower and higher prices more than 90% of projects typically fall between these amounts.
+Depending on the type of clean room, the modular clean room cost can range from less than $100 to more than $1,000 per square foot and although you can find both lower and higher prices, more than 90% of projects typically fall between these amounts.

 Not satisfied with this answer, we thought so.

-If you want a price for your clean room project, give us a call or fill in this form.
+If you want a modular clean room price for your project, give us a call or fill in this form.
 We will go over your design together, and do a preliminary engineering and send you a budgetary proposal.

 If you want to know why you won’t find a price for your clean room project on the web,keep reading.